 You can run smoke tests, regression tests, penetration tests, performance, and stress tests.

 It will help you fine-tune your website, find major errors or bugs, improve security, protect you from hackers, and help you scale and support high-volume traffic.

 Mistake #8: Ignoring theme, plugin, and version updates

 Almost over 30% of the web runs on WordPress.
 It’s widely popular and known in the web development community for being one of the most cost-effective ways to build a mobile-responsive website.

 With the same token, WordPress is also notoriously known for rolling out a lot of software updates.
-Make sure to update each update as soon as possible.
+Make sure to update each plugin as soon as possible.

 Outdated themes, plugins, and WordPress versions are the most popular way hackers break into websites.